redstone99/hass-alert2/README.md

 entity_regex( find_regex, ignorecase=False )
 ````

-`find_regex` specifies the regex test to apply to the entity_id of each entity.
+`find_regex` is a regex tested against the entity_id of each entity. `find_regex` is tested using regex `match()`, which identifies matches only at the start of the entity_id string.
+To ensure matches match the entire entity_id rather than just a prefix, be sure to end your `find_regex` with "$".

 For each entity that matches, the output list includes a dictionary that maps "genEntityId" to the matched entity_id and `genGroups` to the list of regex groups (using match.groups())

 Here are some examples intended to match temperature sensors such as `sensor.temp_fl1`, `sensor.temp_fl2` and so forth.